MohammadAliRTU/SE-Social-Media/README.md

 - Front-end: Flask, HTML
 - Database: SocialDB, SQLite

-# It consists of 2 listening servers which interact with each other
+# It consists of 2 listening servers
+- app.py is a server responsible for front-end parts
+- templates are HTML web pages which the platform provides
+- Social_*.py files are responsible for back-end operations